 - 2 days for Museum Passes

-- 3 days for Hot Reels DVDs
+- 7 days for DVDs

 - 21 days for Books/New Books/CDs/Magazines/Nonfiction DVDs/Holiday Books/Sewing Machines/Telescope